 Dara Sikoh the elder son of Shah Jahan was a amicable person.
 He was 15 years old when his mother Mumtaz Mahal died giving birth to her 14th child, a daughter.
-His father Shah Jahan went into prolonged seclusion and did not come out of it for almost an year.
+His father Shah Jahan went into prolonged seclusion for months and did not come out of grief for almost an year.
 In the meanwhile the responsibility of the empire and family rested on the young shoulders of Dara Sikoh and his elder sister Jahanara Begum who was 17 years old.
 Although Shah Jahan came out of seclusion after a year he lost all interest in running administration for a few more years and dedicated his time in building Taj Mahal.
 During this time Dara shouldered many responsibilities of both the court and empire.

 Aurangzeb his younger brother was highly ambitious and orthodox and his only aim was becoming the next emperor.
 Dara Sikoh’s idealogy was liberal and hence he and Aurangzeb’s ideas were always at logger heads with each other.
 Aurangzeb took a great dislike for his elder brother as he was a favourite with his father Shah Jahan and sister Jahanara.